 Over the past two years I’ve spent a lot of time at Wuguiqiao bus station where I take the bus from Chengdu to Zigong.
 It is really interesting to come back to places like this that I go to every few months or so and see the fast development changes.
 I remember when I first came here it was dark and grungy and I ate bad noodles while sitting next to smokers in the waiting area downstairs.
 Since then they’ve revamped the signs, seating areas, restaurants and the bus parking area outside.
 Even in just a short time it has been easy to see how quickly Chengdu is developing.

 A man riding his scooter on the sidewalk in Chengdu.

 My class took a break today and went on a scavenger hunt outside.
 They had 45 minutes to complete a list of English-related tasks.
 For example, “take a picture of a sign that is in Chinglish and write down what it should correctly say” and “take a picture of a restaurant menu and translate five things into English.”
 In this picture, Kacey, Maria, Vivian, and Lyric work hard at writing a five line English love poem.

 Down the road from my school.

 During lunchtime, students practice marching in unison to prepare for a school event.
-The students have been doing things like this since elementary school so it is totally normal for them, but for me it is still really strange to watch groups very seriously shout out numbers while marching back and forth on the basketball courts.
+The students have been doing things like this since elementary school so it is totally normal for them, but for me it is still really unusual to watch groups very shout numbers while marching back and forth on the basketball courts.
 A neighborhood kid has joined this group of students.